Cyfrin/audit-metrics/README.md

 # Audit Metrics Tool

-A Python-based tool for analyzing GitHub repositories, pull requests, and commit comparisons.
+Audit Metrics Tool is a Python-based utility designed to analyze GitHub repositories, pull requests, and commit comparisons.
-It helps identify and analyze source files and their dependencies, generating metrics and visualizations useful for code audits.
+It identifies primary source files, analyzes their dependencies, and generates actionable metrics, making it an essential tool for code audits, dependency tracking, and repository analysis.

 ## Features